 - Ensure that your page’s name includes all necessary information – spell out acronyms, include “University of Chicago” if appropriate.

-Job Page Overview (Optional but recommended)
+Job Page Overview (Optional)

 - This section is not necessary to run a successful LinkedIn page, but if your department does have frequent job openings, it is a good idea to keep this page updated.
 Doing so will keep followers more interested if they see potential jobs popping up often.

-Life Page (Optional but recommended)
+Life Page (Optional)

 - The “Life” section of your Company Page is a great place to feature people instead of things at your workplace.
 Emphasizing your company culture or notable individuals in this section gives outsiders a better look into the company.

 - Highlight the people in your organization, their accolades, successes, experiences (The softer side of LinkedIn)

 - Note that both Job + Life Pages are available but not critical for most business pages.
 Contact us if you have any questions about these pages.

 - If you are creating a Company Page affiliated with The University of Chicago, we request that you connect your Page as an “Affiliate” of the official University of Chicago LinkedIn Page.
 By doing this, your page will get more exposure due to the main page’s following, and specific departments will be more easily found from the main page.

 - If there are notable and highly active LinkedIn Groups specifically associated with your unit, please include them in this section.
 This may not be applicable to all pages.